einarwh/escher-workshop/README.md

 <img src="files/figure-george.svg" width="200" height="200">

 We replaced the letter F with a stickman called George.
-(George is not my invention, he comes from the SICP lecture on Henderson's paper, you can - and should! - watch it [here](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/3a-henderson-escher-example/).)
+(George is not my invention, he comes from the [SICP lecture](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/3a-henderson-escher-example/) on Henderson's paper.)

 At this point, you probably have questions!
 Here are some answers, that may or may not fit those questions.
 First, `letterF` and `george` are shapes, mere data.
 More interestingly, `createPicture` is a function that creates a picture out of a shape.
 And most interestingly, a picture is also a function (!) - from a bounding box to an SVG rendering.
 This makes a picture somewhat magical, in that it can produce a bunch of different renderings, based on the box you give it.